NYC Apartment Kitchen Remodel: The Real‑World Guide

 Pre‑1987 building (any permitted work) | Full review | ACP‑5 / asbestos before permits | DEP‑certified investigator | Arrange early to avoid critical‑path delays. |

-We design luxury, modern German kitchens optimized for NYC buildings—clean lines, durable finishes, storage that feels twice as big, and documentation boards we love.
-We partner with your RA/PE and licensed trades to keep drawings, filings, and inspections aligned.
+We design luxury, modern German kitchens optimized for NY living.
+Our kitchens feature clean lines, durable finishes, and storage solutions that maximize space.
+We partner with your RA/PE and licensed trades to ensure that drawings, filings, and inspections are aligned.

 If you’d like more style-specific inspiration, explore our Kitchen Design & Planning Guides.